The "sugar" coarse-grained DNA model: Model construction

-For the potentials for the excluded volume interactions of chlorine ions with the uncharged grains C1' and C3' we used the same functions, only with $\sigma_{Cl^--C1'}$=$\sigma_{Cl^--C3'}$=3.3\AA.

-\subsubsection{Interaction of ions and grains of DNA with implicit water: coefficient of friction}
+\subsubsection{Interaction of ions and beads of DNA with implicit water: coefficient of friction}

 Influence of water molecules on solute molecules within implicit solvent representation is normally simulated by Langevin equation.
 It provides both thermostat and viscosity.
 If one takes damping (friction) coefficient $\gamma$=70 ps$^{-1}$ for sodium ions in implicit water, their diffusion coefficient proves to be equal to the experimental value.
-In work \cite{2008-Sharp-explicit-ions-implicit-water}, DNA atoms, fully exposed to water, had the same damping coefficient $\gamma$=70 ps$^{-1}$, while completely buried DNA atoms had a zero coefficient (no Langevin term).
+Prabhu et al \cite{2008-Sharp-explicit-ions-implicit-water} used the same damping coefficient $\gamma$=70 ps$^{-1}$ for the DNA atoms fully exposed to water, while the completely buried DNA atoms had a zero coefficient (no Langevin term).
 Partially exposed atoms had a damping coefficient proportional to the fraction of its solvent exposed surface area.
-In work \cite{2006-Chocholousova-A-DNA-Implicit-Solvent}, $\gamma$ was equal to 50 ps$^{-1}$ for all DNA atoms, while in work \cite{2011-Case-Implicit-water-B-review} - to 5 ps$^{-1}$.
+Chocholousova and Feig \cite{2006-Chocholousova-A-DNA-Implicit-Solvent} accepted the value 50 ps$^{-1}$ for all DNA atoms, while Gaillard and Case \cite{2011-Case-Implicit-water-B-review} - 5 ps$^{-1}$.

 The value of the damping coefficient influences the rate of relaxation processes which depend on the solvent.
 This value does not seem to affect the balance of interactions in DNA molecule.
-We made simulations with small friction $\gamma$=5 ps$^{-1}$ for both DNA grains and ions to make rapid system relaxation or to follow the behavior of the system for effectively longer time periods.
-To observe the behavior comparable with the all atom simulation on its timescale, we used big friction $\gamma_1=$50$ps^{-1}$ for DNA grains and $\gamma_2=$70$ps^{-1}$ for ions.
+We made simulations with small friction $\gamma$=5 ps$^{-1}$ for both the DNA beads and the ions to provide rapid system relaxation or to follow the behavior of the system for effectively longer time periods.
+To observe the behavior comparable with the all atom simulation on its timescale, we used big friction $\gamma_1=$50$ps^{-1}$ for the DNA beads and $\gamma_2=$70$ps^{-1}$ for the ions.